Home Compare JUN3.DE vs RRX

 Jungheinrich Aktiengesellschaft vs Regal Rexnord: Which Stock Looks Stronger in 2026?

-Jungheinrich Aktiengesellschaft holds the cleaner structural position, with the lead spread across profitability and valuation.
+Jungheinrich Aktiengesellschaft holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 Regal Rexnord still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Regal Rexnord carries the stronger setup — intact trend against Jungheinrich Aktiengesellschaft's broken trend.
 That leaves a split case: the structural lead stays with Jungheinrich Aktiengesellschaft, but the market is not currently confirming it.

 INDUSTRY COMPARISON